EDUCBA Logo

 Things to Remember

-- We cannot rely only on gross profit margins and it will not tell us the true story.
+• We cannot rely only on gross profit margins; it will not tell us the true story.
 Since gross margin does not include the operating expenses, sometimes this can be misleading.
-For example, Business may have good gross margins but due to high operating expenses, the net profit margin is not that good.
+For example, a Business may have good gross margins, but the net profit margin is not good due to high operating expenses.

-- Although profitability ratios formula helps us to analyze business performance, these ratios are universally comparable.
-Companies operating in different industries have a different way of operating and different expenses.
-For example, a Net profit margin of IBM cannot be compared with Starbucks.
+• Although the profitability ratios formula helps us to analyze business performance, these ratios are universally comparable.
+Companies operating in different industries have different ways of operating and different expenses.
+For example, the Net profit margin of IBM cannot be compared with Starbucks.

-- Similarly, a decrease in net profit margin is not always bad for a business which is at a growing stage.
+• Similarly, a decrease in net profit margin is not always bad for a business that is at a growing stage.
 Sometimes, business forgoes their profits and margin and give huge discounts to customers to increase their presence in the industry and customers.

-- Business can artificially inflate the return on asset number by reducing their assets on the balance sheet.
-One way of doing this is by choosing a different depreciation method compared to the competition.
-For example, If company A is using a straight-line method for depreciation and B is using double declining method, B will have higher ROA in the beginning and lower at the end compared to A
+• Businesses can artificially inflate the return on asset number by reducing their assets on the balance sheet.
+One way to do this is by choosing a different depreciation method than the competition.
+For example, If company A is using a straight-line method for depreciation and B is using the double declining method, B will have a higher ROA in the beginning and lower at the end compared to A

-- Sometimes, companies have seasonal sales and income can vary accordingly.
-So it is always advisable to compare profitability ratios of a company with its performance compared to the same period last year
+• Sometimes, companies have seasonal sales, and income can vary accordingly.
+So it is always advisable to compare the profitability ratios of a company with its performance compared to the same period last year.

 Relevance and Uses Profitability Ratios Formula